pachterlab/gget/docs/src/en/mutate.md

 `-udf` `--update_df`
 Updates the input `mutations` DataFrame to include additional columns with the mutation type, wildtype nucleotide sequence, and mutant nucleotide sequence (only valid if `mutations` is a .csv or .tsv file).

-`-tr` `--translate`
-Adds additional columns to the updated `mutations` DataFrame containing the wildtype and mutant amino acid sequences.
-Only valid when used with `--update_df`.

 `-sfs` `--store_full_sequences`
 Includes the complete wildtype and mutant sequences in the updated `mutations` DataFrame (not just the sub-sequence with k-length flanks).
 Only valid when used with `--update_df`.

+`-tr` `--translate`
+Adds additional columns to the updated `mutations` DataFrame containing the wildtype and mutant amino acid sequences.
+Only valid when used with `--store_full_sequences`.

 **Optional general arguments**
 `-o` `--out`